pgbouncer/pgbouncer.github.io/faq.md

 3. Use `local_addr` and `local_port` to identify TCP connection to server.

-### Overview of important fields in SHOW CLIENTS

-addr, port
-: source address of client connection

-local_addr, local_port
-: local endpoint of client connection

-ptr
-: unique id for this connection

-link
-: unique id for server connection this client connection is currently linked to

-### Overview of important fields in SHOW SERVERS

-addr, port
-: server address pgbouncer connects to

-local_addr, local_port
-: connections local endpoint

-ptr
-: unique id for this connection

-link
-: unique id for client connection this server connection is currently linked to

 ## Should PgBouncer be installed on webserver or database server?